 Main Findings: Eleven features were required for CMS that can enhance contractor claim submission.
 These factors have different levels of importance.
 The top three factors are Tracking Claim Status (99.5%), Supporting all types of documents (96.3%), and having a Centralized Database (93.0%).
 Based on these features, the proposed framework was developed to improve contractor claim submission.

 Novelty/Originality of this study: The framework will improve contractor claim submission and the contractor will be satisfied by claim resolution and engineer determination.
-Side by side, the framework will save about 50% of time consumed (d is missing) by the claims analysts that is usually spent in collecting, screening, and identifying information related to claim event in the project’s documentation.
+Side by side, the framework will save about 50% of time consumed by the claims analysts that are usually spent in collecting, screening, and identifying information related to claim event in the project’s documentation.

 Bakhary, N. A., Adnan, H. and Ibrahim, A. (2018).
 ‘Construction claim problems in Malaysia: from the contractor’s perspective’, in MATEC Web of Conferences 192, 02004, pp. 4–7.